Posts

 Where I live in Pennsylvania, the old adage of “a pizza shop on every corner” almost applies.
 Many of the national chains are here (Pizza Hut, Domino’s, Little Caesars, Papa John’s), but local shops flourish even more.
 Those local shops all serve New York style, and you should expect to hear Italian spoken while they toss the dough.

 My family loves pizza, to the point of eating it nearly every Friday—in the twelve years Andrea and I have lived in this part of the country, we’ve built plenty of memories around these places too.
+For a while, I’ve wanted to compile some of the thoughts and memories we’ve had: nothing profound, but all things I’ve observed and pondered.

 Giving Thanks for My Love